5 Unhealthy and Toxic Ways People Deal with Depression

 This is one of the most common unhealthy ways people deal with depression.

-The first step to overcoming depression is by speaking up about your struggle.
+The first step to overcoming depression is speaking up about your struggle.
 Being silent and bottling up your feelings doesn’t make you better.
+Remember that a problem shared is a problem solved, so keep that in mind the next time you are wondering whether you should speak up or not.

 Although many people may not be expressive of their feelings because of the stigma that surrounds mental illness.
 But that shouldn’t stop you from getting the help you need.
 You don’t have to go about telling everyone how you feel and all you are going through.
 However, you can confide in a close friend, or a family member or directly seek medical support.